telerik/document-processing-docs/libraries/radwordsprocessing/overview.md

 	* [Fields]({%slug radwordsprocessing-concepts-fields%}): Merge fields, Document Variables and custom code fields, enabling you to insert any fields using its code representation.
 	* [Breaks]({%slug radwordsprocessing-model-break%}): Support for different types of breaks, so you can achieve the desired layout.
 	* [Bookmarks]({%slug radwordsprocessing-model-bookmark%}): Inserting, modifying and removing bookmarks.
-	* [Hyperlinks]({%slug radwordsprocessing-concepts-hyperlinks%}): You can work with hyperlinks pointing to a web site or to a bookmark inside the document.
+	* [Hyperlinks]({%slug radwordsprocessing-concepts-hyperlinks%}): You can work with hyperlinks pointing to a website or to a bookmark inside the document.
 	* [Tab stops]({%slug radwordsprocessing-concepts-tabstop%}): Working with a tab stops collection for each paragraph.

 * [**Styles**]({%slug radwordsprocessing-concepts-styles%})
-	* The document model includes repository of Style objects which contain sets of character, paragraph or table style properties.
+	* The document model includes a repository of Style objects which contain sets of character, paragraph or table style properties.
 	* The API allows you create custom styles and use them throughout the document.
 	* [List styles]({%slug radwordsprocessing-concepts-lists%}).